Peanhua/ot-harjoitustyo/documentation/architecture.md

 The game is controlled by the player, and is thus not realtime; the game is not progressing when the player is choosing the next action.
 This means that triggering the game to progress is done from the user interface.
 Also the initialization of the game is triggered from the user interface, be it starting a new game or loading a saved game.

+### Game objects

+The abstract GameObject class is the base class for all movable objects in the game.
+There are also several different abstract subclasses defined to group certain types of objects together:

+* Character - a living creature (player and non player characters)
+* Item - something that can be picked up
+  * Armor - equippable items (for different slots)
+  * Consumable - item that is consumed (destroyed) when used
+  * Weapon - wieldable weapon

+The following classes are used heavily by the game objects:

+* Inventory - manages objects inside something (GameObject or Tile)
+* LevelMemory - used by Player to keep track of what areas of the map are explored
+* Location - manages moving objects between inventories

 ### Character controllers

 Both the player character and non player characters are controlled by controllers.
 The controllers are attached to the characters, each having their own instance of a controller.
 Both the character and its controller know about each others.